BlockstreamResearch/bip-frost-dkg/README.md

 which make it difficult to deploy in practice:
 First, it assumes that signers have secure (i.e., authenticated and encrypted) channels between each other, which is necessary to avoid man-in-the-middle attacks and to ensure confidentiality of secret shares when delivering them to individual signers.
+Second, PedPop assumes that all signers have access to some external consensus (or equivalently, broadcast) mechanism that enables them to verify that they have an identical view of the protocol messages exchanged during DKG.
-Second, PedPop assumes that signers have access to a secure broadcast mechanism, which ensures that all `n` signers eventually reach agreement over the results of the DKG, which include not only parameters such as the generated threshold public key, but also whether the DKG has succeeded at all.
+This will in turn ensure that all signers eventually reach agreement over the results of the DKG, which include not only parameters such as the generated threshold public key, but also whether the DKG has succeeded at all.